 I am a keen photographer and love trekking through the forest in search of any rare and unusual fungi to photograph.

-The most enjoyable part of my job is meeting so many amazing students who volunteer their time on clubs and societies organising activities so that their members can make friends through a variety of events, playing sport, and generally have fun while studying at UTAS.
+The most enjoyable part of my job is meeting so many amazing students who volunteer their time on clubs and societies, organizing activities so that their members can make friends through a variety of events, play sports, and generally have fun while studying at UTAS.

 I’m here to help you with anything related to clubs and societies and to even start your own if you can’t find one that caters to what you are into.

-Some people may already know or have surely guessed that I kinda like flamingos (…if you have ventured into my office), relaxing in the sun, enjoying my garden, a good laugh, socialising with family & friends and loud music (as that is truly the best way to experience it)!
+Some people may already know or have surely guessed that I kind of like flamingos (if you have ventured into my office), relaxing in the sun, enjoying my garden, a good laugh, socializing with family and friends, and loud music (as that is truly the best way to experience it)!